Canada’s economy rebounds in November on factory gains

 But while the November numbers suggest Canada’s economic recovery is generally gaining momentum, economists remain cautious, noting that new risks are emerging.

-“Overall, the drag on the economy from the oil price slump has finally faded, but the decline in real estate is a sign that the nascent housing downturn represents a new drag on economic growth,” Mr. Ashworth said.
+“Over all, the drag on the economy from the oil price slump has finally faded, but the decline in real estate is a sign that the nascent housing downturn represents a new drag on economic growth,” Mr. Ashworth said.
 “It also remains to be seen whether the Trump administration’s policies will be a positive (via fiscal stimulus) or negative (border adjustment, protectionism) for Canada.”Report Typo/Error

 Follow @ParkinsonGlobeon Twitter: